jstmm/game-01/README.md

 # Game 01 - Platform game (work in progress)

 ## Dependencies
+- GCC (supporting C++23)
-- Raylib
+- Raylib (works on 5.6)
-- CMake
+- CMake (works on 3.28.3)

 ## Instructions
-Use those two scripts:
+Use these two scripts:
 ``` bash
 $ ./BUILD.sh
 $ ./RUN.sh
 ```
+or use the scripts in the .vscode folder.

 To run on WSL, start **VcXsrv X Server** using *config.xlaunch* before starting the program from a WSL console.

-Use the debug configuration in .vscode for debugging in VSCode.

 ## Updates